- The rules

 Sometimes your way is better, or more fun, than the official rules anyway.

-.
+Set the Tone.One of the most important things to do in your very first session of any campaign is to make sure your players know what kind of world they are interacting with.
 I’m not talking about the setting here, I’m talking about the mood.
-Are you running the kind of game where players can get away with murder, where wacky and silly ideas will be accepted as solutions, or will there be consequences to their actions
+Are you running the kind of game where players can get away with murder, where wacky and silly ideas will be accepted as solutions, or will there be consequences to their actions?

 This doesn’t mean you can’t have a bit of silliness in a serious campaign, humour can add a lot to the overall story and make the more solemn moments that much more impactful.
 The reverse is also true a bit of seriousness in a generally humourous storyline can add some needed depth.